craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 ### Boil Pox
 Boil Pox is commonly spread by rodents, infected meats, and other people afflicted by Boil Pox.
 After failing a DC 16 Con Save upon exposure, initial symptoms occur within 2-5 days.

 A creature experiencing the initial symptoms of Boil Pox will develop a mild fever and small sores over their body.
+When a creature experiencing initial symptoms takes a Long Rest, they make a DC 16 Con Save.
+If they fail, their symptoms progress to Stage One.

+#### Stage One
+At Stage One, the diseased creature's fever rises, their skin takes on a reddish-orange hue relative to their natural tone, and their sores develop into abscesses

 ## Preternatural Diseases
 ### Curse of the Black Blood